Mixing times for the TASEP on the circle: The lower bounds in Theorems and

 \subsection{The lower bounds on the mixing time in Theorem \ref{thm:Main}}

-As in Section \ref{sec:Coalescence}, we write in the following $T_{u,v}$ and ${\gamma}_{u,v}$ to denote the last passage time and geodesic between $u,v\in \Z^2$ with $v \succeq u$ in an $(N,k)$-periodic environment.
-We start with a simple observation on the number of particles in the stationary distribution $\mu_{N,k}$. \begin{lemma} Let $Z$ be the number of particles of particles in a given interval of $\Z_N=\Z/N\Z$ of length $N/5$.
+As in Section \ref{sec:Coalescence}, we write in the following $T_{u,v}$ and ${\gamma}_{u,v}$ for the last passage time and geodesic between $u,v\in \Z^2$ with $v \succeq u$ in an $(N,k)$-periodic environment.
+We start with a simple observation on the number of particles in a sub-interval under the stationary distribution $\mu_{N,k}$ of the TASEP on the circle. \begin{lemma} Let $Z$ be the number of particles of particles in a given sub-interval of $\Z_N=\Z/N\Z$ of length $\lfloor N/5 \rfloor $.
 Then we have that for all $x>0$

 \end{lemma}

 \begin{proof} Since $\mu_{N,k}$ is the uniform distribution on $\Omega_{N,k}$, note that $Z$ has a Hypergeometric law with expectation and variance given by